 River Monsters (the book) is

-bookshops and online.
-Signed/dedicated copies are available from
+available from bookshops and online.
+Signed/dedicated copies can

 Also available in Kindle format.

 Called "the greatest angling explorer of his generation,"

 (Independent on Sunday) Jeremy Wade, host of the global hit TV series